paolofloress44/BaccaratSimulator/README.md

 - **Tie Tracking** - Ties displayed as green slashes on the Big Road
 - **Automatic Reset** - Roads clear when a new shoe is shuffled

+### AI Chatbot - Mr. Degen
+- **🎰 Mr. Degen AI Assistant** - Chat with a seasoned gambler AI for tips and analysis
+  - Uses Google Gemini API (or Ollama as fallback)
+  - Strategic advice costs ₱500 per question
+  - Free for casual questions and rule explanations
+  - Has access to current game state, patterns, and card counts
+  - Provides both "smart" statistical advice and "gut" feelings based on patterns
+  - Characterful casino slang and personality

 ### Developer Tools
 - **🤖 Automated Test Mode** (Ctrl+Shift+,)
   - Infinite balance for comprehensive testing